pilar122/Team-profile-generator-summary-/README.md

 Module 10 Challenge : Object-Oriented Programming

-Description
+Description:

 This challenge was to create a Node.js command application that takes in information about employees that your team is comprised of and build and generate and HTML page using that information.

-Installation
+Installation:

-To install necessary dependencies, run the following command: npm i
+To install necessary dependencies run npm i

-Usage
+Usage:

-Once you generate the team.html file you can manually edit it to add more detail or remove unwanted information
+Once you generate the team.html file you can edit it

-License

-None

-Contributing

-Please do not contribute to this Repo

-Tests
+Tests:

 npm test

-Questions
+Questions:

-If you have any questions please post them to my GitHub at https://github.com/pilar122 or click here to e-mail me.
+If you have any questions please redirect them to my GitHub at https://github.com/pilar122

 Screenshot
 ![Screen Shot 2021-02-22 at 6 21 32 PM](https://user-images.githubusercontent.com/71223784/108791476-6650f000-753c-11eb-8525-ed6950758095.png)